 Depression and anxiety don’t go away on their own.
 Most of the time, some form of treatment is necessary.
 Choosing the best fit for your child is, obviously, a very personalized process.
 What are you hoping the outcomes of treatment will be?
 How severe are your child’s symptoms?
 Those are questions to consider.

-Choosing a therapeutic boarding school like Asheville Academy for Girls might be the best option for your daughter.
-Asheville Academy for Girls helps girls struggling with depression and anxiety in a nurturing, safe environment.
-The therapeutic and academic plans at Asheville Academy for Girls are completely personalized for each student.
+Choosing a therapeutic boarding school like Asheville Academy might be the best option for your daughter.
+Asheville Academy helps girls struggling with depression and anxiety in a nurturing, safe environment.
+The therapeutic and academic plans at Asheville Academy are completely personalized for each student.

-At Asheville Academy for Girls, students heal while having fun.
+At Asheville Academy, students heal while having fun.
 Asheville Academy offers a variety of fun, exciting activities for girls on a weekly basis intended to promote self-confidence and social skills.

 Asheville Academy, a residential treatment center in a traditional school setting for girls 10-14, helps teen girls struggling with anxiety, depression and other emotional and behavioral issues.
 If your daughter is struggling, consider sending her to Asheville Academy, a therapeutic boarding school.
 With a caring staff and a clinically based program, Asheville Academy can help your daughter find success.